 , and Congressman Kinzinger's press release on his 'YES' vote here

 Click here for a full list of legislative actions by Congressman Kinzinger as part of his coronavirus response efforts.

 For more information on payments for economic impacts cause by COVID-19, please take a look at the one-page overview here and be sure to check the IRS website here for answers to frequently asked questions.

 ALSO: The filing deadline for tax returns has been extended from April 15, 2020 (Tax Day) to July 15, 2020.
 Federal income tax payments can be deferred without penalties or interest.
 For more information and additional guidance, please visit the IRS website here.

 The situation in Washington, D.C. continues to be fluid for Congress.
-According to an updated announcement made on Friday, May 15, 2020, the U.S. Capitol Complex is closed to tours and visitors until Tuesday, June 9, 2020, unless otherwise stated.
-For any questions or rescheduling of tours/meetings, please call the Congressman’s DC Office at (202) 225-3635 or send a message through the website here.
+According to an updated announcement made on Friday, July 17, 2020, the U.S. Capitol Complex remains closed to tours and visitors until further notice.
+Official business may still be conducted on the premises, but with restrictions as mandated by the House Sergeant at Arms and the Attending Physician.
+For any questions or rescheduling of tours/meetings, please call the Congressman’s D.C.
+Office at (202) 225-3635 or send a message through the website here.

-As announced on March 12, 2020, the Office of Congressman Kinzinger is currently following guidance from the House Administration Committee and Sergeant at Arms Office by taking the necessary precautions for safety, and will continue to take steps that will best protect both visitors and staff.
+As announced on March 12, 2020, the Office of Congressman Kinzinger is currently following guidance from the House Administration Committee and Sergeant at Arms Office by taking the necessary precautions for safety in the Washington, D.C. office and the 16th Congressional District locations, and the Office will continue to take steps that will best protect both visitors and staff.